COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-python-library.md

 ## Architecture
 The main object of the application is the `SoarcaFin` object, which is responsible for configuring and creating and controlling the capabilities.
-The SoarcaFin creates `MQTTClient`s for each capability registered, plus one for registering, unregistering and controlling the fin.
+The SoarcaFin creates `MQTTClient`s for each capability registered, plus one for registering, unregistering and controlling the fi itself.
 `MQTTClient`s each have their own connection to the MQTT Broker and own `Parser` and `Executor` objects.
 The `Parser` object parsers the raw MQTT messages and tries to convert them to one of the objects in `src/models`.
 The `Executor` runs in their own thread and handles the actual execution of the messages.